ustaxcourt/itam-api-documentation/README.md

 Welcome to the USTC Automation Team API Documentation Repository for the IT Asset Management Project This repository will be utilized to document, test, develop, and ultimately deliver our final API documentation for the Zendesk - IT Asset API solution.

+This API documentation and the respective implementation of these files is set in JavaScript as of right now.
+With there are a few pre-requisite installations that must take place so that authentication and each of the calls can run smoothly.
+(In development as of right now)

+The approach to the authentication and API script structure is a modular approach.
+OAuth files are stored separately from the API data operation files but called upon and referenced within each of the API documentation files for proper authentication and organization.

 ## Directory of our repo layout:
 + src - finalized / ready to use versions of our api scripts documentation will exist here
 + sandbox - experimental / testing / in progress / development work will exist here